What is a Dremel Tool?

 Voltage and Plug

-One last thing here before you purchase, and it may seem obvious, but do look out for the correct voltage and correct plug for the country you live in.
+One last thing here before you purchase, and it may seem obvious, but do look out for the correct voltage and plug for your country.

 Changing Accessories on your Dremel Tool

 Changing accessories is really simple.
-Make sure that the unit is not switched on and that it has stopped rotating.
-Press the spindle lock (the blue button), this will lock the spindle from rotating.
+Ensure that the unit is not switched on and has stopped rotating.
+Press the spindle lock (the blue button); this will lock the spindle from rotating.
 Pop your accessory into the end.
 Keep the button pressed and tighten the accessory in towards yourself.
 Release the button.
 Make sure that it rotates freely.

 The spindle lock unscrews, and you can use this threaded connector at the end for attaching different accessories such as the Dremel Right Angle Attachment, Dremel Multi Chuck and Dremel Flex Shaft.

 Advantages of the Dremel Multi Chuck

-If you use your Dremel drill for various applications and will be changing Dremel bits and Dremel attachments many times then you will benefit greatly from making the small purchase of a Dremel Multi Chuck.
-This chuck will allow you to hold lots of different attachments with many different shanks (the shank is the bit that fits into your Dremel Multi Tool) and it makes changing your accessories super easy.
-You won't have to change collets every time you use a drill bit or attachment that has a different shank for instance.
+If you use your Dremel drill for various applications and will be changing Dremel bits and Dremel attachments many times, then you will benefit greatly from making the small purchase of a Dremel Multi Chuck.
+This chuck will allow you to hold lots of different attachments with many different shanks (the shank is the bit that fits into your Dremel Multi Tool), and it makes changing your accessories super easy.
+For instance, you won't have to change collets every time you use a drill bit or attachment with a different shank.

 The Dremel Multi Chuck works with most models except the Dremel Engraver 490.